flosskosova/foss4g-2023/content/tutorials/session_leader.md

 ### Introductions

-A moderator should prepare a short bio of each speaker in the session to give a proper introduction before they start presenting.
+A Session Leader should prepare a short bio of each speaker in the session to give a proper introduction before they start presenting.
 You can use the data from the schedule, but read at least once who they are and be prepared.

 ### Questions for Speakers

 Although not mandatory, it is always a courtesy to prepare one or two questions for each speaker in your session in case there are no questions from the audience.

-### Backup Moderator
+### Backup Session Leader

 As this is an online event, there may be problems that may prevent you from moderating the session.
 It would be good if you can find a backup person that can cover you in case you can't make it.
 We will have a pool of candidates to cover any issues, but as there may be more than one incident at the same time, it is always better to have someone explicitly watching if you enter your session.